 Peggye Dilworth-Anderson, PhD

-Dr. Dilworth-Anderson has taught courses in aging, qualitative research methods, and most recently in translational health disparities.
-In addition to teaching, she has dedicated many years to mentoring graduate students, fellows, and junior and mid-career faculty.
-In recognition of her mentoring, she received the Minority Task Force Mentor Award in 2006 from the Gerontological Society of America and the UNC Faculty to Faculty Mentoring Award in 2012 from the Carolina Women’s Leadership Council.
+Having a strong commitment to supporting the next generation of researchers in aging, Dr. Dilworth-Anderson has dedicated many years to training and mentoring graduate students, fellows, and junior and mid-career faculty interested in the field of aging.
+In recognition of her mentoring, she received the Minority Task Force Mentor Award from the Gerontological Society of America and the UNC Faculty- to- Faculty Mentoring Award from the Carolina Women’s Leadership Council.

 2012, Carolina Women’s Leadership CouncilRonald and Nancy Reagan Award in Alzheimer's Research

 2009, Gerontological Society of AmericaMinority Task Force Mentor Award

 2005, White House Conference on Aging Advisory Committee